 Handle max retry orders

-Customers will receive the Card declined email the first time the card declines and the order cannot be processed.
-However, the Card declined notification will not go out after every retry attempt.
-Instead, it will go out after any attempt following a seven day period after the last notification was sent out.
+Recharge's dunning process will only count payment related charge errors as charge attempts.
+Customers receive the card declined email the first time the card declines and the order cannot be processed.
+However, the card declined notification is not sent after every retry attempt.
+Instead, it is sent after any attempt following a seven-day period after the last notification was sent.

-For example, if you set your retry logic to retry a failed charge every 5 days, an initial Card declined email will go out on the 1st day.
-The next retry attempt will occur on the 6th day, but since a card decline notification went out within the last 7 days, no email will be sent to the customer.
+For example, if you set your retry logic to retry a failed charge every five days, an initial card declined email will go out on the first day.
+The next retry attempt will occur on the sixth day, but since a card decline notification went out within the last seven days, no email will be sent to the customer.
 However, on the next retry attempt on the 11th day, a card decline notification will be sent to the customer.

 Customize the Card declined notification

-When a customer gets a card error, the system sends an email with a link to update their card.
-You can make adjustments to the content of the notification:
+When a customer gets a card error, Recharge sends an email with a link to update their card.
+You can make adjustments to the content of this notification:

 - Under Customer Notifications, click on Card declined.

 - Make adjustments to the notification in the textboxes.
 You can also use variables in your notifications.

 When a customer updates or replaces one of their payment methods, and that payment method is used with one or more addresses/subscriptions, Recharge will automatically schedule linked subscriptions to be retried at the next charge retry cycle.